Date of Current Revision: March 2017

 Professional faculty require advanced learning and experience acquired by prolonged formal instruction and/or specialized work experience.
 Typical professional faculty positions are librarians, counselors, coaches, physicians, lawyers, engineers and architects.
 Other professional positions may support education, research, university life and other such activities.
 Professional faculty positions must require the incumbent to regularly exercise professional discretion and judgment and to produce work that is intellectual and varied and is not standardized.

 For the purposes of this policy, a person who is categorized either as instructional faculty or administrative & professional faculty.

-This policy applies to all emeritus faculty appointments, to include instructional faculty as well as administrative and professional faculty.
+This policy applies to all emeritus faculty appointments, including instructional faculty, as well as administrative and professional faculty.

 6.1 Eligibility for Instructional Faculty

-A retired instructional faculty member is eligible for emeritus status if the individual has served full-time for a minimum of 10 years on the James Madison University faculty, has attained the academic rank of Lecturer, Assistant Professor, Associate Professor, or Professor, and has retired in good standing.
+A retired instructional faculty member is eligible for appointment to emeritus status if the individual has served full-time for a minimum of 10 years on the James Madison University faculty; has attained the academic rank of Lecturer, Assistant Professor, Associate Professor or Professor; and has retired from James Madison University in good standing.

-A retired administrative and professional faculty member is eligible for emeritus status if the individual has served full-time for a minimum of 10 years at James Madison University and has retired in good standing.
+A retired administrative and professional faculty member is eligible for appointment to emeritus status if the individual has served full-time for a minimum of 10 years at James Madison University and has retired from James Madison University in good standing.